Turkish Medical Association (TMA) is the organized voice of physicians in Turkey, under the constitutional guarantee.

 Volunteer work is produced in the commissions and the sub-disciplines of the TMA by the volunteer physicians including the administrative bodies of the TMA and its regional/provincial chambers.

-TMA Council’s meetings are organized once a week, the Honorary Committee and Control Committee meets usually at least 2 times per year.
+Turkish Medical Association Council’s meetings are organized once a week, the Honorary Committee and Control Committee meets usually at least 2 times per year.

 Turkish Medical Association is one of the founder members of Associations of Health Profession Group (with Turkish Dental Association, Turkish Pharmacists’ Association, and Turkish Veterinary Medical Association).
 Communication and cooperation with unions are some of the important activities of TMA.

-At the international level, TMA is a member of World Medical Association (WMA), associate member of Standing Committee of European Doctors (CPME), European Federation of Medical Specialist (FEMS), The Association for Medical Education in Europe.
+At the international level, TMA is a member of World Medical Association (WMA), associate member of Standing Committee of European Doctors (CPME), European Federation of Medical Specialist (FEMS), the Association for Medical Education in Europe.

 What does TMA do for the profession?